Oky-period-tracker/periodtracker/docs/localisation/translations.md

 ## App translations

 Download the app translations sheet from the CMS.
+Enter your translations in the empty column next to the original values.

-This sheet has empty column(s) where you can enter in your translations.
-Alternatively you can request a sheet which serves the same purpose but includes screenshots of the app, to give more context for the text being translated.
+Alternatively, there is a similar spreadsheet which includes screenshots of the app, to give more context for the text being translated.
+Request this from the relevant person.
+(This is not required)

 Once this sheet has been filled in, you can upload it on the `/data-management`.
-Doing so will generate and download a `.ts` file.
+Specify the language code in the text input field before clicking upload.
+Uploading your sheet will generate and download a `.ts` file.
 You can then add this file to the `/packages/core/src/modules/translations/app` folder.

 Make sure the name of the file and the name of the const within it matches the language code of the new language that you are adding.
 Eg 'fr' for French.